Talapatheia began as a personal exploration of healing, voice, embodiment, and self-expression.

 Paced, intentional, and grounded.
 Everything is guided by consent, choice, and respect for where you are.

-What I don’t promise
+What we don’t promise

 No instant transformations or dramatic experiences.